bencoleman24/Reinforcement-Learning-City-Simulation/docs/CitySimulation_Overview.md

 ### 3.1 Core Attributes
 All firms share base logic:

-- *base\_wage*: Base amount paid to each employee.
+- *base_wage*: Base amount paid to each employee.
-- *num\_employees*: Current employee count.
+- *num_employees*: Current employee count.
-- *profitability\_factor*: Scales overall revenue.
+- *profitability_factor*: Scales overall revenue.
 - *capital*: Removed if it drops below -300.
-- Methods for hiring and firing based on profit thresholds.
+- Methods for hirong and firing based on profit thresholds.
 - A capital account to track if they go bankrupt.

 Profit for a generic firm each day:
 $$